On This Page

 Do not install packages that have only a partial name match.

 - Verify the New column for the package row does NOT show "Skip".
-If it does show "Skip", click the New field for the row repeatedly until is shows the highest numbered version.
+If it does show "Skip", click the drop down box and select the highest numbered version that is not Test, or "Keep" if the highest numbered version is already installed.

 Repeat the above process for all the packages listed below.